 Why Wire?

-able to move branches into better positions to complete the aesthetics of the composition.
-During the initial styling of a
+to move branches into better positions to complete the aesthetics of the composition.
+During the initial styling of a tree,

-tree, wire may be sued to inpart dramatic changes to the shape of a tree.
-Young trees with branches lifting to the sky
+wire may be sued to inpart dramatic changes to the shape of a tree.
+Young trees with branches lifting to the sky can be

-can be aged immediately by bending the branches down toward the earth, because old trees (like old humans) have
+aged immediately by bending the branches down toward the earth, because old trees (like old humans) have succumbed

-might be a large hole in the styling that can be remedied by moving in a branch from another area.
-Moving one branch
+be a large hole in the styling that can be remedied by moving in a branch from another area.
+Moving one branch a lot

-a lot might require moving another branch slightly to fill the new space.
-Normally, one wants to avoid having one
+might require moving another branch slightly to fill the new space.
+Normally, one wants to avoid having one branch

-are wired to "make them bonsai."
+wired to "make them bonsai."
 Wrapping wire around a branch does not make a tree a bonsai.
-The wire should be
+The wire should be there

-there for a prupose or it should not be there at all.
+for a prupose or it should not be there at all.
 2) Wiring a tree is like the ancient tradition of "foot binding."
-There
+There is no

-is no comparison between the two practices.
+comparison between the two practices.
 Careful wiring improves not only the beauty of a tree but also its health.
+But

 Which Wire?